paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-32b-colorado-river-floodway.md

 (12) the Department of State.

-**(b) Charter and operation; reports and recommendations** The task force shall be chartered and operate under the provisions of the Federal Advisory Committee Act (Public Law 92–463; 5 U.S.C.
-App.) and shall prepare recommendations concerning the Colorado River Floodway, which recommendations shall deal with:
+**(b) Charter and operation; reports and recommendations** The task force shall be chartered and operate under the provisions of chapter 10 of title 5 and shall prepare recommendations concerning the Colorado River Floodway, which recommendations shall deal with:

 (1) the means to restore and maintain the Floodway specified in [section 1600c of this title](./chapter-32b-colorado-river-floodway.md#section-1600c), including, but not limited to, specific instances where land transfers or relocations, or other changes in land management, might best effect the purposes of this chapter;